 Throughout this document, references are made to the EZproxy ssl directory.
 This directory is located inside the directory where EZproxy is installed.
-If you performed a default installation of EZproxy, this is /usr/local/ezproxy/ssl for Linux and Solaris or C:\ezproxy\ssl for Windows.
+If you performed a default installation of EZproxy, this is /usr/local/ezproxy/ssl for Linux or C:\ezproxy\ssl for Windows.
 If you have not created any certificates from within EZproxy, you will have to create the ssl subdirectory manually before you can proceed with these steps.

 - If you are importing a wildcard certificate that matches the base name of your EZproxy server (e.g., your server is ezproxy.yourlib.org and the certificate is for *.yourlib.org), you must be using EZproxy 3.2a (2005-03-28) or later and must edit config.txt and add: